Are you a Quiet Speculation member?

 Metagame Observations

 I dropped at 0-3, but there were five rounds.
 Technically it should have been six, but there was a cap.
 This meant that I had ample time to both lament my performance and to see what was actually happening in the room.
 I've mentioned that it was a Ragavan-centric tournament, but what was really surprising was the dearth of UW and Hammer Time.
 There were a lot of blue decks there, but they were mainly Grixis Deaths Shadow followed by Tribal Elementals.
-Some of them might have actually been Blink because all I saw was Ephemerate, Akroma, Angel of Fury, and A-Omnath, Locus of Creation.
+Some of them might have actually been Blink because all I saw was Ephemerate, Fury, and Omnath, Locus of Creation.
 Despite what I'd seen played at FNM for weeks, there was almost no cascade or control.

 The Monkey in the Room